laxdog/poloniexlendingbot/docs/market_analysis.rst

 12:04 0.12  0.1  0.126
 ===== ===== ==== =========

-In this example, the bot would start to lend at 12:02 and it would suggest a minimum lending rate of 0.1 * `macd_multiplier`_, which by default is 1.05.
+In this example, the bot would start to lend at 12:02 and it would suggest a minimum lending rate of 0.1 * `MACD_multiplier`_, which by default is 1.05.
 Giving a rate of 0.105.
 This is then passed back to the main lendingbot where it will use your gaptop and gapbottom, along with spreads and all the other smarts to place loan offers.

 Currently using this method gives the best results with well configured gaptop and gapbottom.
 This allows you to catch spikes in the market as see above.